TomPrograms/cleanscript/Readme.md

 > Cleanscript is an small, indent-based language that compiles to Javascript.

 - Clean, indent-based grammar.
-- Compiles to Javascript for compatibility with browsers, NodeJS or Electron.
+- Compiles to Javascript for compatibility with browsers, NodeJS and Electron.
-- Supports the power of Javascript promises.
 - Merges familiar syntax from Python and Javascript for a clean look.
 - Cleanscript still allows you to leverage all the powerful built-in Javascript libraries, objects and prototypes.